 Denmark Hill Conservation Reserve

 What’s most remarkable about this park is how under-the-radar it remains.
-Denmark Hill Conservation Reserve offers gentle bushwalking trails, picnic facilities and panoramic city views from the nearby water tower.
+Denmark Hill Conservation Reserve offers gentle bushwalking trails, picnic facilities and a children’s playground.

 Lounging at Orion Lagoon